 In addition, the integration of the two courses is better adapted to contemporary business needs.
 The business environment is changing rapidly due to digital technology, and businesses require professionals with specialized knowledge both in digital innovation and in the development and implementation of digitally-enhanced business models.
-The integrated course equips students with the necessary skills and knowledge to meet these demands, making them more competitive in the labour market and better able to contribute to the digital transformation of businesses.
+The integrated course equips students with the necessary skills and knowledge to meet these making them demands, competitive in the labour market and better able to contribute to the digital transformation of businesses.

-Based on the above reasons, we believe that the integration of the courses "Digital Innovation and Entrepreneurship" and "Digitally-Enabled Business Models" delivers a rich, coherent, and effective educational experience.
-This approach ensures avoidance of repetition, enhances learning outcomes, adapts and the curriculum to the current needs of business, better preparing students for the challenges and opportunities of the digital business environment.
+Based on the above reasons, we believe that the integration of the courses "Digital Innovation and Entrepreneurship" and "Digitally-Enabled Business Models" delivers a rich, coherent, and effective educational This experience. approach ensures avoidance of repetition, enhances learning outcomes. and adapts the curriculum to the current needs of business, better preparing students for the challenges and opportunities of the digital business environment.